Best Place to See Orangutans in Sumatra: Our Top 6 Spots for Sumatran Jungle Trekking

 We have the inside scoop on a great little village on the edge of the Gunung Leuser, only around 30 minutes by car or motorbike from Bukit Lawang.

-Batu Katak has none of Bukit Lawang’s hustle and bustle, restaurants, night life or development.
-What it does have is a charming, authentic village with a smattering of great guesthouses and an abundance of wildlife.
+Batu Katak has none of Bukit Lawang’s hustle and bustle, restaurants, nightlife or development.
+What it does have is a charming, authentic village with a smattering of simple (but comfortable) guesthouses and an abundance of wildlife.

 Spend a night or two here and go trekking, either into the karst forest – which is chock full of wildlife – or the national park.